Persistent Depressive Disorder in Children

 and the environment around them.
 It also finds stressors in the child’s environment

-and teaches him or her how to avoid them.
-A child also learns how to work through
+and teaches him or her how to stay away from them.
+A child also learns how to work

-What are the possible complications of persistent depressive disorder in a child?
+What are possible complications of persistent depressive disorder in a child?

 Persistent depressive disorder may put your child at an increased risk for major depression

-if he or she does not get proper treatment.
-It also increases the risk for your child
+if he or she does not get the correct treatment.
+It also raises the risk for your

-less severe.
-It also reduces the risk of having another depressive episode (called
+symptoms less severe.
+It also reduces the risk of having another depressive episode

-A child with this disorder may have periods of depression that last longer than 5
+A child with this disorder may have times of depression that last longer than 5 years.

-years.
-Proper, ongoing treatment can ease symptoms and prevent them from returning.
+Correct, ongoing treatment can ease symptoms and stop them from returning.

 How can I help prevent persistent depressive disorder in my child?

-Researchers don’t know how to prevent persistent depressive disorder in a child.
-But
+Experts don’t know how to prevent persistent depressive disorder in a child.
+But spotting

-spotting it early and getting expert help for your child can help ease symptoms.
-It
+it early and getting expert help for your child can help ease symptoms.
+It can improve

 How can I help my child live with persistent depressive disorder?